 The purpose of this category of membership is to attract and retain a qualified and diverse professional base within the community.
 One corporate member joins and pays full dues, including meal costs.
 In this structure, others from the organization can attend the meetings, join in service projects and serve on committees.
 Only the designated person with the RI number can be eligible for executive leadership.
 If other employees attend at the same time as the designated person, each additional person is charged for the meal.
 This structure works best with one other employee, but up to three employees may be designated to attend.
-Whereas a Corporate Membership will have the same attendance requirement as a Regular Membership, any employee’s attendance at a Rotary meeting shall count for the corporate member’s attendance record.
-Corporate Members will be tracked separately for awards purposes and have a separate category for annual attendance.
+This type of membership allows the main corporate person to stay up-to-date with Club news and events even though they may not be able to attend all the meetings due to work obligations.

 Associate Memberships will be available to those interested in joining The Rotary Club of Winchester who are age 35 or younger.
 The $150 initiation fee would be waived, and the young professional would also receive a 20% discount on their quarterly dues.
 The Rotary Club of Winchester will recognize an Associate Member for two years.
 The club will have no more than 5% of their membership listed as Associate Members.

 Email for more information: membership@RotaryClubOfWinchester.org

 Why Join Rotary?
 Here are 20 answers to that question.

 - Friendship: In an increasingly complex world, Rotary provides one of the most basic human needs: the need for friendship and fellowship.
 It is one of two reasons why Rotary began in 1905.

 - Business Development: The second original reason for Rotary’s beginning is business development.
 Everyone needs to network.
 Rotary consists of a cross section of every business community.
 Its members come from all walks of life.
 Rotarians help each other and collectively help others.